Bergen (singer): Death and legacy

-The artist's grave is protected by a 6-lock cage due to the murderer's threats.
-Her sister said the following about this situation: "32 years ago, that man, before he killed Belgin, used to call at 2 in the morning and say, "I will not leave her bones to you all, I will kill her."
+Bergen's grave is protected by a 6-lock cage due to Serbest's threats, detailed by Bergen's sister: "32 years ago, that man, before he killed Belgin, used to call at 2 in the morning and say, "I will not leave her bones to you all, I will kill her."
 My mother had that cage built because of that."

-In 2018, Serbest was arrested on charges of sexual abuse of four children.
+In 2018, Serbest was charged with sexual abuse of four children.

-In 2022, a biopic film was made about Bergen, with actress Farah Zeynep Abdullah portraying her.
+The 2022 biopic Bergen stars Farah Zeynep Abdullah in the title role.